 Plan your snow removal efforts to minimize your inconvenience.
 With a long handle snow broom, you can easily push away from you, clearing an entire sedan from one side, or for a tall full-size vehicle, pull snow from half the roof toward you to fall to the ground while you step away and remain dry.
 A snow broom enables you to keep a distance between the falling snow and yourself.

 A more general method for protecting the finish and reducing discoloration is to apply protective wax after washing.
 You'll want to get this done when temperatures are at least in the mid-50s.
 Generally speaking, if the weather is warm enough for you to wash your car, it is warm enough for you to apply a spray-on wax.

 Cleaning off your car after a snowstorm doesn't have to lead to a costly visit to a painter.
 Using the right tool and technique can get you on the road dry and comfortable on a wintry morning without the fear of uncovering hidden damage when the snow melts.

-Follow us on Instagram for more snow removal tips, product updates, and exclusive promotions!
+Make sure to follow us on Instagram for more snow removal tips, snow brush discounts, and exclusive promotions!